christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 Several features seem to be directly tied to representing belief states and knowledge.
 Feature 13597 is likely crucial for capturing John's lack of knowledge about what happened in the room while he was away.
 Feature 5107 probably signals the model’s awareness of John’s ignorance, potentially reflecting uncertainty and doubt.
 Feature 12703 could be involved in modeling John’s thought process when he returns to the room, helping the model represent how John updates his beliefs.
-These features seem important for understanding how the model processes ToM scenarios, especially when tracking actors’ evolving mental states.
+These features seem important for understanding how the model processes ToM scenarios, especially when tracking subjects’ evolving mental states.

 <br>